-In conclusion, the likelihood of a fire is at a low level of risk prior to the implementation of the action plan because of the negligible potential sources of ignition.
+In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.
+This includes the upgrading of flat entrance door number 48 & 51.